Ovler-Young/Mojibake-recovery/README.md

-# Messy-code-recovery
+# Mojibake-recovery

-Messy code recovery.
+Mojibake recovery.
 Try to encode and decode in utf-8, gbk, BIG5, euc_kr and much more

 中文版请看 [README-CN.md](./README-CN.md)